nwaweru/laravel-boilerplate/README.md

 ## Communication

-If you have a question/query/suggestion, feel free to send me an e-mail via [ndiranguwaweru@gmail.com](mailto:ndiranguwaweru@gmail.com).
+If you have a question/query/suggestion, feel free to send an e-mail to [nwaweru@drash.co.ke](mailto:nwaweru@drash.co.ke).

 ## License